-- BookWright's soft proofing function helps you predict what the printed book will look like.
+BookWright's soft proofing function helps you predict what the printed book will look like.
 (In brief, not every color can be reproduced in print.
-For most people this is not a problem as the vast majority of the most common colors will print just fine).
+For most people this is not a problem as most common colors will print just fine).

 - Out of gamut colors will be converted to the closest printable color.
 Using the Show soft proof feature in BookWright helps you anticipate those changes by approximating how out of gamut colors will look in the final printed book.

-- Soft proofing will also apply to background colors in BookWright.
+- Soft proofing will apply to both photographs, text color, and background colors in BookWright.

 - Due to variations in monitor calibration and other factors, even with soft proofing turned on your printed book may not exactly match what you see on screen.
 But it's still useful to preview any shifts in heavily saturated colors.